top of page

 The noun 'burden' has its origins in Old English, where it was spelled as 'byrðen.'
 It is related to the Old High German word 'burdi,' both of which meant 'a load' or 'something carried.'
 In its earliest usage, 'burden' referred to a heavy load or weight that needed to be carried, often on one's back or shoulders.
 Over time, the term's meaning expanded to encompass not only physical loads but also metaphorical ones, such as responsibilities, obligations, or sources of stress and difficulty that weigh on an individual, a group, or a situation.
 'Burden' symbolizes the weight of these various challenges and obligations, underscoring the concept of something that is carried or borne, whether in a physical or metaphorical sense.
 The etymology of 'burden' highlights the historical connection between physical loads and the broader burdens of life's challenges and responsibilities.

-Quiz: Find the meaning of burden
+Quiz: Find the meaning of the noun burden:

 Try Again!